Websockets

 Overview

 Sends a text-based message to the connected WebSocket server.
-This is used for sending JSON strings or other UTF-8 encoded data over a WebSocket connection.
+This is used for sending JSON data to the WebSocket connection.

 This node should only be called after a successful connection has been established.